Frugal LivingFREE Ways To Supplement Your Food Supply

 FREE Ways To Supplement Your Food Supply

 Your food supply is essential for survival.
-When money is tight, we have to find alternate ways to build a stockpile.
+We must find alternate ways to build a stockpile when money is tight.

-With grocery prices continuing to rise in Canada, spare money is hard to find unless you supplement your income.
+With grocery prices rising in Canada, spare money is hard to find unless you supplement your income.

-There are many ways you can earn extra cash but for those who aren’t interested or can’t I’ve got you covered.
+You can earn extra cash in many ways, but for those who aren’t interested or can’t, I’ve got you covered.

 Today, I want to share with you all the ways I found where you can find free food when money is tight.